Uncontested Divorce Lawyer -Warwick, RI

 Almost all divorces start out on what is known as the “nominal” (uncontested divorce) calendar.
 The expectation is that the parties will be given a certain amount of time to resolve their differences, if any, and present their agreement to the court.
 An experienced divorce lawyer will know if this approach makes sense for you.
 It makes sense for most couples as everyone benefits from trying to resolve their divorce without a trial.

 However, if after a reasonable amount of time has passed and it appears that the couple cannot come to an agreement they are placed on the trial calendar with a discovery schedule and ultimately a trial date.
 That doesn’t mean that the case can’t still be concluded by agreement and without a contested trial.
-It just means the clock is ticking and there is now a deadline set.
-But if the couple doesn’t come to an agreement in time the case will go to trial and a judge will make the decisions.
+But it just means the clock is ticking and there is now a deadline set.
+If the couple doesn’t come to an agreement in time the case will go to trial and a judge will make the decisions.

 Typical Uncontested Divorces